josemtzg/blog/josemtzblog/content/_index.md

   - Confluence-based information hubs
   - Developer portals
   - API references
-  - GitHub Documentation using docs as code graphic tools.
+  - GitHub Documentation using docs as code graphic tools

 As a researcher, he has been working with AI (Artificial Intelligence) and knowledge representation to support software development environments and the reduction of knowledge vaporization in Agile Methodologies.